Speech Pathology

 Phonological awareness (early reading and writing skills)

 Phonological awareness refers to a childs ability to understand that words are made up of sounds and a childs ability to manipulate these sounds within words.
 This includes breaking words into sounds, syllables, identifying and producing rhymes, identifying initial and final sounds and blending sounds together.
 These skills are necessary as they serve as foundational skills in the development of reading and writing.
-Some signs of poor phonological awareness skills can include:

 Mispronouncing letters or words.